iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 Linked Data ⋅ JSON-LD ⋅ YAML-LD ⋅ Data Visualization

 !!! abstract
-    **Purpose:** {{ page.meta.description }} The method and particular details of a visualization very much depend on the purpose data is visualized for.
+    **Purpose:** {{ page.meta.description }} The method and particular details of a visual rendering very much depend on the purpose for which data is visualized.

     **Methodology:** A minimalistic yet extendable vocabulary is proposed to guide visualization based on the data and to allow customization of the visualization via the knowledge graph itself.
-A plugin based visualization software **architecture** implementing the vocabulary is proposed and its main algorithm is described.
-A **software tool** implementing the proposed principles is built and published as an open source project.
+A plugin-based visualization software **architecture** implementing the vocabulary is proposed and its main algorithm is described.
+A **software tool** implementing the proposed principles is built and published as an open-source project.
 A few plugins for it (implementing a few visualization types and integrations) are also provided.

     **Findings:** A significant portion of this paper has been built from Linked Data using the software being demonstrated, as well as documentation pages for the said software.
-It is suggested that the toolset facilitates productivity and aids reuse of knowledge.
+It is suggested that the toolset facilitates productivity and aids the reuse of knowledge.

-    **Value:** Knowledge reuse and wider adoption of Linked Data as lingua franca among professionals from various fields promises to improve decision making quality humanity can afford, which should enhance our ability as a species to tackle the difficult issues we are facing.
+    **Value:** Knowledge reuse and wider adoption of Linked Data as lingua franca among professionals from various fields promises to improve the quality of making decisions that humanity can afford, which should enhance our ability as a species to tackle the difficult issues we are facing.
 This work is an attempt to make a small step forward in this direction.

 ## `1` Introduction